MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ```
 {{</highlight>}}

-We need *mevis.MLAB* and we define the attributes of our resulting view.
+We need to import *mevis.MLAB* and we define the attributes of our resulting view.

 The unique *id* is an increasing *Integer* and we can now initialize our model.